 Guided by the mission and vision of Parker University, the Occupational Therapy Assistant Associate in Applied Science (A.A.S) – is a high-quality, comprehensive program; through combined instruction, clinical practice, and research, graduates are equipped with the skills necessary to transform the lives of the individuals they serve and have an overall positive influence in community wellness.

-Overall employment of occupational therapy assistants and aides is projected to grow 34 percent from 2020 to 2030.
+Overall employment of occupational therapy assistants and aides is projected to grow 25 percent from 2021 to 2031.
+Source

 Total program costs: